zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

 * Zone: error-prefix-database-2.connectivity04.xa
   * 1 NS.
     * IPv4 and IPv6 on NS.
-    * The ASN-lookup returns SERVFAIL.
+    * The ASN-lookup returns REFUSED.

 ### ERROR-PREFIX-DATABASE-3
 No ASN data, no DNS response at all.